Trollfjord

 The Trollfjord or Trollfjorden is a fjord in Hadsel Municipality in Nordland county, Norway.
 The 2 km long fjord cuts into the island of Austvågøya and flows out into the Raftsundet strait.
 The fjord has a narrow entrance and steep-sided mountains surrounding it.
 The name is derived from troll, a figure from Norse mythology.

 The fjord is a popular tourist attraction due to the beauty of its natural setting.
 It is only accessible by boat or by a nearby 10 km hike over very rugged terrain.
 The Hurtigruten's ships on the route between Bergen and Kirkenes detour into Trollfjorden.
 It is also popular with other cruise lines.

 Geography

 The mouth of the Trollfjord where it joins the Raftsundet is only 100 m wide.
 The fjord widens to a maximum width of 400 m.
 The mountains surrounding Trollfjord are between 600 and 900 m high.
 It is surrounded by the 830 m tall mountain Trollfjordtindan to the west and the 903 m tall mountain Tverrdalstindan to the north.
 The Trollfjord reaches a maximum depth of 65 m below sea level.

-Prior to 1960, there was a waterfall at the end of Trollfjorden, but it was redirected to produce hydroelectricity at a nearby power station.
+Prior to 1960, there was a waterfall at the end of Trollfjorden.
+However, it was redirected to produce hydroelectricity at a nearby power station.